jundalisay/superb/content/en/superphysics/solutions/ideology-matrix.md

 > *Another problem is the word 'oligarchy'.
 Socrates originally used it to mean rule through money.
 However, modern dictionaries wrongly define oligarchy as 'rule of the few'.
 But tyranny, timocracy, and aristocracy are all ruled by a few people, and so the dictionary defintion is useless.
 What the dictionary staff probably did was simply to use the literal meaning of oligarchy as ὀλίγος or 'the few', not knowing that Socrates only used it to differentiate it from 'demos' or 'the many'.

-**Socialism** first appeared in the 19th century from the French economists Henri de Saint-Simon as an alternative to the unregulated freedom after the French Revolution destroyed the power of the monarchy and the church:
+**Socialism** first appeared in the 19th century from the French economists Henri de Saint-Simon.
+It was as an alternative to the unregulated freedom after the French Revolution destroyed the controlling power of the monarchy and the church:

 - The freed peasants made up the first estate
 - The monarchs and the church made up the second estate
 - The merchants* and manufacturers made up the third estate

 > *After the French Revolution, the aristocrats were lumped into a term called 'capitalists' because of the industrial revolution.
 Our [other post](/social/economics/capitalism) explains why even the modern word 'capitalist' is wrong because it originally meant profit-earners, which include farmers and peddlers.
-The classical term for modern capitalism is "stock-jobbing" which emphasizes the growth of paper stock price.
+Adam Smith never used the word 'capitalist'.
+The classical term for modern capitalism was "stock-jobbing" which emphasizes the growth of paper stock-price.
 Thus, Neo-classical Economics should be more accurately named as 'Paper Mercantilism' and Capitalism as 'Stock-Paper Mercantilism' as its subset.

+Socialism meant the third estate unifying their interests with the first estate in order to keep factories running and industry humming.
+This led to the concept of employee wages and benefits for the first class coming from the third class.
+This is so common nowadays.

 Thus, the peasants were split into two:

-- The not-so-free socialized peasants who had private property
+1. The not-so-free socialized peasants who could get private property
+  - These are the modern liberals
-- The free and unsocialized ones who also had private property
+2. The free and unsocialized ones who also could get private property (i.e. working for themselves, not working in industry)
+  - These are the modern libertarians

 The problem then began when Marx and Engels hijacked the socialism concept and diverted it into Communism -- a class-less utopia where there is no freedom (rather, freedom is sacrificed in order to attain utopia).
-This led to the three branches:
+This led to the 3 branches:

-- The extremely-not-free socialists as Communists **who had no private property**
+1. The extremely-non-free socialists as Communists **who were not permitted to have private property**
-- The not-so-free socialists who had private property
+2. The not-so-free socialists who could get private property
-- The free unsocialized peasants as anarchists who also had private property
+3. The free unsocialized peasants as anarchists who also could get private property, as the *petit bourgeoisie*

 {{< quote >}}
 D’autres auteurs, à la suite de Marx et Engels notamment, ont également qualifié Saint-Simon de socialiste.
 Le recours à la centralisation est la raison la plus souvent invoquée pour justifier le socialisme de Saint-Simon.<br><br>Si l’on définit le socialisme par trois critères (propriété collective des moyens de production ; absence de concurrence ; planification rationnelle des activités économiques), alors Saint-Simon n’est pas socialiste car il respecte, formellement, la propriété privée et les droits privés qui y sont associés : les profits.
 Pour lui, l’égalité industrielle [consiste] (…) en ce que chacun retire de la société des bénéfices exactement proportionnés à sa mise sociale, c’est-à-dire à sa capacité positive, à l’emploi utile qu’il fait de ses moyens, parmi lesquels il faut comprendre, bien entendu, ses capitaux